Johann Georg von Lori: Early years

-Johann Georg von Lori was born on 17 July 1723 in the Gründel Inn near Steingaden, Bavaria, a property of the former Premonstratensian Steingaden Abbey.
+Johann Georg von Lori was born on 17 July 1723 in the Gründl Inn near Steingaden, Bavaria, a property of the former Premonstratensian Steingaden Abbey.

 His family was Italian in origin, but had settled in Bavaria at the time of the Welf dukes.

 He attended elementary school at the monastery, then studied at the Jesuit Gymnasium in Augsburg.

 The wealthy Augsburg patrician and later mayor Jakob Wilhelm Benedikt von Langenmantel was one of the financial sponsors of his education.

 In 1740 Lori became a law student in Dillingen, and in 1744 moved on to Würzburg.

 In Würzburg Lori was influenced by the new ideas of the Age of Enlightenment.

 He studied under Professor Johann Caspar Barthel, who was impressed by energy and ambition of the young man.

 Lori went on to the University of Ingolstadt, where Professor Johann Adam von Ickstatt recognized his great ability and in 1746 made him a legal tutor.

 In 1748 Lori wrote a doctorate in the University of Ingolstadt for Johann Georg Weishaupt.